 Groundwater abstraction charges are fees payable for groundwater extraction when applying for CGWA NOC.
 The 2026 rates are calculated based on extraction quantum and assessment unit category.

-All industries, mining projects, and infrastructure developments extracting groundwater in safe, semi-critical, and critical areas must pay groundwater abstraction charges.
+All industries, mining projects, and infrastructure developments extracting groundwater in safe, semi-critical, and critical areas must pay abstraction charges.
 For over-exploited areas, restoration charges apply instead.

-NOC renewal must be filed before the certificate's validity expires.
+Call +91-9691858058 Now CGWA NOC Consultancy Services in IndiaNOC renewal must be filed before the certificate's validity expires.
 Under 2026 guidelines, the renewal process has been streamlined with digital compliance verification and faster approval timelines.
 Renewal is granted based on successful compliance with all NOC conditions during the validity period.
-Bhoojal Survey provides expert NOC renewal consultancy services under the latest 2026 framework.

 CGWA NOC Renewal Certificate 2026